OctopusDeploy/docs/docs/patterns/blue-green-deployments/blue-green-deployments-in-iis.md

  - Using Application Request Routing (ARR)
  - Using NGINX

-## General steps for zero-downtime deployments in IIS
+## General steps for zero-downtime deployments in IIS {#Blue-greendeploymentsinIIS-Generalstepsforzero-downtimedeploymentsinIIS}

 :::hint
 Every scenario is slightly different which is why this page is written more as a general guide than a step-by-step walkthrough.
 This rough example should provide a strong starting point to reduce downtime for your deployments to IIS.